jlevy/kmd/kmd/docs/markdown/topics/a2_philosophy_of_kmd.md

 ### The Goals of Kmd

+Kmd is an experimental attempt at building the tool I've wanted for a long time, using a command line as a starting point, and with an initial focus on content-related tasks.

-That brings us to the principles behind building a new, AI-native shell:
+That brings us to the goals behind building a new, AI-native shell.

-1. **Make simple tasks simple:** Doing a simple thing (like transcribing a video or proofreading a document) should be as easy as running a single command (not clicking through a dozen menus).
+- **Make simple tasks simple:** Doing a simple thing (like transcribing a video or proofreading a document) should be as easy as running a single command (not clicking through a dozen menus).
   We should be able to tell someone how to do something simply by telling them the command, instead of sharing a complex prompt or a tutorial video on how to use several apps.

-2. **Make complex tasks possible:** Highly complex tasks and workflows should be easy to assemble (and rerun if they need to be automated) by adding new primitive actions and combining primitive actions into more complex workflows.
+- **Make complex tasks possible:** Highly complex tasks and workflows should be easy to assemble (and rerun if they need to be automated) by adding new primitive actions and combining primitive actions into more complex workflows.
   You shouldn't need to be a programmer to use any task—but any task should be extensible with arbitrary code (written by you and an LLM) when needed.

-3. **Augment human skills and judgement:** Many AI agent efforts aim for pure automation.
+- **Augment human skills and judgement:** Many AI agent efforts aim for pure automation.
   But even with powerful LLMs and tools, full automation is rare.
   Invariably, the best results come from human review wherever it's needed—experimenting with different models and prompts, looking at what works, focusing expert human attention in the right places.
   The most flexible tools augment, not replace, your ability to review and manipulate information.
   It should help both very technical users, like developers, as well as less technical but sophisticated users who aren't traditional programmers.

-4. **Accelerate discovery of the workflows that work best:** We have so many powerful APIs, models, libraries, and tools now—but the real bottleneck is in discovering and then orchestrating the right workflows with the right inputs, models, prompts, and human assistance.
+- **Accelerate discovery of the workflows that work best:** We have so many powerful APIs, models, libraries, and tools now—but the real bottleneck is in discovering and then orchestrating the right workflows with the right inputs, models, prompts, and human assistance.
   Anyone should be able to discover new steps and workflows without waiting on engineers or designers.

-5. **Understand and build on itself:** A truly AI-native programming environment should improve itself!
+- **Understand and build on itself:** A truly AI-native programming environment should improve itself!
   Kmd can read its own code and docs, assist you with its own commands, and write new Kmd actions.
   Better languages and scripting tools can in fact make LLMs smarter, because it allows them to solve problems in ways that are simpler and less error prone.

-### Key Features
+### Design Principles

-Kmd is an experimental attempt at building the tool I've wanted for a long time, using a command line as a starting point, and with an initial focus on content-related tasks.
+This boils down to a few specific design choices:

+1. Solve problems with simple commands that can be recombined in complex ways (like the old Unix model)

+2. Support any APIs or tools, including local and cloud-based LLMs and other generative AI tools (basically anything available in Python)

+3. Allow incremental and interactive work via a shell that maintains context (keep files organized in a simple workspace folder, and include content, metadata, current settings and selections, caches, history, and logs all in one place)

+4. Support automation and scripting when desired (an interactive history should be automatable)

+5. Use local files whenever possible (not tied to a particular SaaS provider)

+6. Use simple and transparent file formats (especially text files like Markdown, YAML, and HTML, with intuitive filenames names, so you can edit content with any editors or external tools; avoid opaque formats, sprawling JSON, or data stored in the cloud and accessible only from an app)

+7. Keep content human reviewable, diff-able, and editable at any stage of a workflow (don't just assume automation will work; expect it not to and plan for workflows to understand failures, fix them, and resume; use formats that make diffs as easy and clear as possible)

+8. Maintain metadata on files, so you always know where each piece of content comes from (and keep this close to the content, as YAML frontmatter)

+9. Make operations idempotent (resuming a task or workflow or restarting after a failure should be as simple as running again)

+10. Cache slow or costly operations (track dependencies and content hashes and know when things need to rerun, like a makefile)

+11. Docs, code, and examples should be self-explanatory (so an LLM assistant should be able to help you use and enhance the tool itself)

+12. Make it easy and LLMs to add and dynamically use new commands (an AI-native programming environment should enhance itself!)

-It may be better to call Kmd a “shell” since it is actually evolving into more than a command line.
+Kmd may evolve into more than a command line.
-It's more like a first step toward an item-based information operating system—an alternate, more flexible UX and information architecture for tasks that manipulate content.
+It's more like a first step toward an item-based information operating system—an alternate, more flexible UX and information architecture for knowledge workflows.

-I hope it becomes the tool you need when you don't know what tool you need.
+It could be the tool you need when you don't know what tool you need.

-Some key elements:

-- **Operations are simple commands:** Simple tasks run in a simple way, without the need to adopt a whole framework.
-  This includes working with APIs and cloud-based tools as easily as you work with local files.

-- **Content is just files:** We run tasks on local files that are in readable, transparent file formats compatible with other tools (Markdown, YAML, HTML, PDFs).

-- **The shell maintains context:** The framework helps you keep files organized into a simple workspace, which is just a directory that has additional caches, logs, and metadata.
-  This not only helps you, but means an AI assistant can have full context.

-- **Work interactively and incrementally:** Try each step to test things work, then combine them in novel, exploratory ways, all interactively from the shell prompt.
-  It's easy to pick up where you left off whenever a step goes wrong.
-  To help with this, Kmd defaults to having **idempotent operations** and **caching slow operations** (like downloading media files or transcribing a video).

-- **Automate and script when ready:** Although you want to try tasks interactively, you also want there to be a path from initial interactive work to partially or fully automated scripts.
-  When every atomic task is a command, it's much easier to assemble more complex scripts that repeatably do very complex things.

-- **Intelligent and extensible:** Most importantly, Kmd understands itself.
-  It reads its own code and docs to give you assistance, including at writing new Kmd actions.
+### Credits

 All of this is only possible by relying on a wide variety of powerful libraries, especially [LiteLLM](https://github.com/BerriAI/litellm), [yt-dlp](https://github.com/yt-dlp/yt-dlp),